sentry-extensions/cyclops/README.md

     Total of 50 messages to send to [sentry](http://getsentry.com) from the farm at localhost.

+    Total 300 processed items and 3000 ignored items (10.00%).
-    Average [sentry](http://getsentry.com) response time is 2918.66ms and 90% Percentile is 2339.53ms
+    Average sentry response time is 2918.66ms and 90% Percentile is 2339.53ms

 This way you can keep track of how your farm is doing *A LOT* easier.